-- (1) The liquidator shall verify the claims submitted within thirty days from the last date for receipt of claims and may either admit or reject the claim, in whole or in part, as the case may be, as per section 40 of the Code. - (2) A creditor may appeal to the Adjudicating Authority against the decision of the liquidator as per section 42 of the Code.
+(1) The liquidator shall verify the claims submitted within thirty days from the last date for receipt of claims and may either admit or reject the claim, in whole or in part, as the case may be, as per section 40 of the Code.

+(2) A creditor may appeal to the Adjudicating Authority against the decision of the liquidator as per section 42 of the Code.

-Manner of Sale
+Manner of sale

-As per Regulation 31 of The Insolvency and Bankruptcy Board of India (Voluntary Liquidation Process) Regulations, 2017, the liquidator may value and sell the assets of the corporate person in the manner and mode approved by the corporate person in compliance with provisions, if any, in the applicable statute.
+The liquidator may value and sell the assets of the corporate person in the manner and mode approved by the corporate person in compliance with provisions, if any, in the applicable statute.